VikParuchuri/zero_to_gpt/README.md

+# Neural Networks From Scratch

-This repository will help you master neural networks.
-It contains writeups of how different neural networks work, along with full implementations of different network types.
+This course will help you master neural networks from the ground up.

-- The `explanations` folder has writeups of each algorithm.
+- The `explanations` folder has writeups of each algorithm, starting with the basics.
 - The `nnets` folder has clean implementations that are best for someone who understands the high level concept.
 - The `exploration` folder has implementations that are more exploratory and easier to understand for beginners.